 mercifully grant that his examples may inspire us and his virtues illuminate us.
-Through Jesus Christ.
+Through our Lord.

 Let a Memorial be made of Saint Edmund, Confessor and Pontiff with the Antiphon.
-This is he who before God [1067]. \tilde{V} .
-The righteous shall blossom.
-[1067].
-Prayer as above. {1840}.
+This is he who before God [935].
+V. The just shall spring forth.
+[932].
+Prayer as above. {1812}.

 Then let a Memorial be made of Saint Anianus, Bishop and Confessor, with this Antiphon.
 I shall liken him.
-[1083].
-Seek for this Antiphon at First Vespers of One Confessor and Abbot with the V. The Lord directed the righteous.
-[1039]. and with this Prayer.
+[950].
+Seek for this Antiphon at First Vespers of One Confessor and Abbot with the V. The Lord conducted the just.
+[909]. and with this Prayer.
+271 of thy servants, and grant that we may be holpen by his merits and prayers, whose feast we celebrate this day.
+Through our Lord Jesus Christ.

-God, who hast granted this festal day for the solemnity of blessed Anianus thy confessor and bishop: be favourable to the prayers of thy servants, and grant that we may be holpen by his merits and prayers, whose feast we celebrate this day.
-Through Jesus Christ.
+God, who hast granted this festal day for the solemnity of blessed Anianus thy confessor and bishop: be favourable to the prayers